“Your Habits Make You Who You Are”

 I am, however a big believer in having a consistent schedule when it comes to sleeping at night and waking up in the morning.

-This means you sleep at the same time every night, say 11PM and similarly wake up every day at 7AM.
+This means you sleep at the same time every night and similarly wake up at the same time everyday.

 Your body is engineered to have a schedule to function properly so the best thing you can do is observe when you feel sleepy or wake up naturally without an alarm clock.